Yipara logoYipara

 +

 CRITICAL RULE: Never fast a cat or reduce food drastically.
-Cats who stop eating for 2–3 days develop hepatic lipidosis (fatty liver disease) — a life-threatening condition.
+Cats who stop eating for 2–3 days develop fatty liver concerns — a life-threatening condition.
 Weight loss must be slow and managed.
 SAFE APPROACH: (1) Calculate target caloric intake: typically 60–70% of what is needed to maintain IDEAL weight (not current weight).
 A vet or the tool below can help calculate this.
 For most overweight cats, 180–220 kcal/day.
 (2) Switch to a HIGH-PROTEIN, LOW-CARBOHYDRATE diet — wet/canned food is usually better than dry kibble for weight loss.
 High protein preserves muscle while losing fat; low carbs reduce insulin spikes that promote fat storage.
 (3) Feed 2–3 measured meals per day — NO free-choice feeding.
 Use a kitchen scale, not measuring cups (cups are inaccurate).
 (4) Eliminate treats OR use low-calorie treats: plain cooked chicken, a small piece of tuna, commercial low-calorie treats.
 No dry treats, which are often 5–10 kcal each.
 (5) Increase ACTIVE play — laser pointer, wand toy, feather toys for 15–20 minutes twice daily.
 This burns calories and satisfies hunting instincts that reduce stress eating.
 (6) Recheck BCS monthly.
 Target: 0.5–2% body weight loss per week maximum.
 A 5 kg cat should lose no more than 25–100 g/week.
-(7) If no progress after 6 weeks of strict diet: vet visit for bloodwork to rule out endocrine disease.
+(7) If no progress after 6 weeks of strict diet: vet visit for bloodwork to rule out endocrine concerns.

 How often should I check my cat's body condition score?